My-School-Projects/Notes--Spring-2018/History/Notes 2-15.md

       + Farmers would try to sue the railroad companies but that typically went nowhere

    + __B.
 Middlemen__
-      + Farmers felt that they were charged excessive prices to get basic the materials to farm
+      + Farmers felt that they were charged excessive prices to get the basic materials to farm
       + Farmers often sold their crops through middle men like grain brokers

    + __C.
 Declining Prices__
       + The late 19th century was a difficult time to be a farmer because average agricultural prices had begun to fall
       + There was a lot of new land and better production techniques, but not enough increase in demand to meet the new supply
-         + 1866: 166 million bushels of wheat - %2.06/lb
+         + 1866: 166 million bushels of wheat - $2.06/lb
          + 1900: 599 million bushels of wheat - $0.62/lb

    + __D.
 The Money Supply__